Installation

 Some required packages have dependencies that are usually not preinstalled.
 Therefore, run

-$ sudo bash utility/install_os_dependencies.sh
+$ sudo bash utils/install_os_dependencies.sh

 Setup Database

-$ bash utility/setup_database.sh
+$ bash utils/setup_database.sh

 Setup vue.js

-$ sudo bash utility/install_vue_dev.sh
+$ sudo bash utils/install_vue_dev.sh

 Open an additional terminal and switch into the vue directory.
 Then install the Varfish vue app.